guettli/kubernetes-cheat-sheet/README.md

 [Node](https://kubernetes.io/docs/concepts/architecture/nodes/): Kubernetes runs your workload by placing containers into Pods to run on Nodes.
 A node may be a virtual or physical machine.

+Helm: The package manager for Kubernetes

+Helm Chart: A package (like rpm/dpkg/msi)

 ## Minikube

 ```